kubeshop/testkube/docs/executor-cypress.md

 # Cypress Tests

-TestKube makes running Cypress tests simple.
+Testkube makes running Cypress tests simple.
 As Cypress is organised in projects, Testkube allows tests to be defined in a Github repository.

 To create a new Cypress test, you will need a Git repository with an example Cypress project.
 Please follow the Cypress documentation for details - <https://docs.cypress.io/guides/dashboard/projects>.